 TIP: Practice by interviewing someone you know.
 Ask about their job, their organization, or even their favorite hobby.

-Practice interviewing whenever you want with BigInterview!
+Practice interviewing whenever you want with Zoom, or another shareable video recording software!
 All you need is a computer with a webcam and Internet access.
-You can also sign out a webcam at the CDO or schedule a mock interview with a counselor.
+You can also sign out a webcam at the CDO or schedule an in-person, phone or Zoom mock interview with a counselor.